 Lynn Wilkinson and Bob Freudenheim started Aventura shortly after moving to Taos from upstate New York in the mid 90’s, after travelling the world.
 Aventura was first used as the name for a line of ski wear for women designed by Wilkinson.
 She eventually abandoned it altogether to concentrate on the outerwear she has since become famous for.

-Aventura’s vests, jackets and coats are as much about function as they are about form; cocooning the body with the cosy warmth of a favourite blanket.
+Aventura’s vests, jackets and coats are as much about function as they are about form; cocooning the body with the cozy warmth of a favorite blanket.
 In fact several pieces in the newest collection are cut from Pendleton blankets and were inspired by the venerable company’s patterns and history.

 Using both familiar and lesser known Pendleton designs, Lynn Wilkinson has come up with a collection that is at the same time, classic and quintessentially American.

 “These latest collections are a major directional change for us,” said Bob.
 “We really wanted to send a message about American and International style being not so far apart these days.”